omarcostahamido/PVM/README.md

 _           | `pvm_init.maxpat`           | abstraction responsible for parsing the `max-init.txt` file
 _           | `pvm_send.maxpat`           | abstraction for OSC sending.
 Arguments: _ip port_.
 Attributes: `@ip` `@port`
-_           | `pvm_warmup.maxpat`         | abstraction for interpolating playback rates, to be embedded as a bpatcher _           | `host.py`                   | (to be removed) control a remote device using a python script instead **others**  | `doc_vlc_-I_rc.txt`         | help log from `vlc` interactive mode CLI _           | `doc_vlc_-h_--advanced.txt` | help log from `vlc` advanced options CLI _           | `launch.sh`                 | shell script to start `pvm.py` with one _click_
+_           | `pvm_warmup.maxpat`         | abstraction for interpolating playback rates, to be embedded as a bpatcher _           | `pvm.maxproj`               | Max project file.
+Openning this file will load all main control patches.
+_           | `host.py`                   | (to be removed) control a remote device using a python script instead **others**  | `doc_vlc_-I_rc.txt`         | help log from `vlc` interactive mode CLI _           | `doc_vlc_-h_--advanced.txt` | help log from `vlc` advanced options CLI _           | `launch.sh`                 | shell script to start `pvm.py` with one _click_

+Given the objective of making this project available to creative artists, the control interface was created as a Max project.
+The patch `pvm.maxpat` that opens automatically contains several objects and different abstractions that work together to generate/format and send the control messages to the PVM devices.
+The `pvm_init` patcher should automatically open and parse the `max-init.txt` file, and configure the multiple `pvm_send` patchers.
+If some changes were made or reloading is required, simply click the `reset` message box to retrigger this.
+At this point, the `pvm_control` bpatcher, on the top left portion, should be able to control all devices at the same time.
+The available controls should be mostly self explanatory: i) the toggle at top left works like a start/stop button; ii) the `next_frame` message box triggers the next frame of the video when it is paused; iii) the `fullscreen` message box toggles the fullscreen display; and iv) the two number boxes below change (and trigger) the `set_position` and `set_rate` commands.
+Should you want to control just one of the devices or a sub-selection, feel free to delete patch chords accordingly.
+To operate the warmup system at the bottom right, consisting of the `pvm_warmup` bpatcher, first dial some value in all the four number boxes and then press the toggle to activate it.
+The (proof of concept) resync system, on the top right portion of the patch, includes a toggle that enables a metro object to force the devices to go to position 0. (i.e. start of the clip) every `n` seconds, where `n` is determined by the number box just above.

 ## Helpful links
 - https://www.raspberrypi.com/documentation/computers/remote-access.html#vnc